vibhor98/Analysis-of-agricultural-trends-in-time-series-dataset/README.md

 * Flag set of APMC/mandis and commodities with highest price fluctuation across different commodities in each relevant season, and year.

 ## Dataset Description
-The agriculture data contains two files namely:
+The agriculture data contains two files in `./Mandi_Data` directory namely:

   * 'CMO_MSP_Mandi.csv' contains Minimum Support Prices (MSPs) and Crop Type for each commodity.
   * 'Monthly_data_cmo.csv' contains the APMC-wise monthly prices (min., max. and average) for each and every commodity.